cdjopa/issue-tracker/README.md

 # Overview
 ## Objective
-Application that facilitates the tracking, management, and resolution of software bugs and issues within a development environemnet.
+Create an application that facilitates the tracking, management, and resolution of software bugs and issues within a development environemnet.

 ## Scope
 The Bug Tracker is a web based application that allows users to report, track, and manage software defects throughout the software development lifecycle.
 It will provide a centralized collaboration environment among teams, testers, and stakeholders.